PranayMehta/apache-spark/README.md

 # apache-spark
-All my research about Apache Spark and certification related to it
+All my research about Apache Spark and the Associate Level Certification that will come through this process.